About

 Contribute

-All suggestions are welcome, including content changes, game mechanics – really anything.
+All suggestions are welcome.
 We are also always looking for help reviewing and QA-ing code changes.
 For code improvements, you can directly open an issue or submit a pull request on GitHub.

 If you want to get involved with design, story, or anything else, join us in the #saving-satoshi channel in the Bitcoin Design Discord.
 Mention how you’d like to contribute and we’ll help point you in the right direction.